Why partner with a business adviser?

 What does this mean in practice?
 It depends on what stage your business is at, but we’ll typically run an in-depth ‘business review session’ to ascertain where you are now, a ‘futures session’ to determine where you want to be and where the business needs to be to meet those goals and a ‘goals and planning session’ to agree priorities and plans.
 After that, we’ll continue to work with you to measure, review, adjust, and celebrate your achievements.

-Building successful creative and technical businesses
+Building successful businesses

 We have talked to other business owners and they are taken aback that we forecast our revenues, costs and cash flow